UBC-Thunderbots/Software/docs/getting-started.md

 VS Code is a more lightweight "IDE", with support for code navigation, code completion, and integrated building and testing.
 However, debugging isn't integrated by default into VS Code.

 1. Inside a terminal, navigate to the environment_setup folder.
 Eg. `cd path/to/the/repository/Software/environment_setup`
-2. Run `./install_vscode.sh` (* **We highly recommend using the script and not downloading VSCode yourself unless you know what you're doing.** The `install_vscode.sh` script will grab the most stable version of VSCode *)
+2. Run `./install_vscode.sh` (* **We highly recommend using the script and not downloading VS Code yourself unless you know what you're doing.** The `install_vscode.sh` script will grab the most stable version of VS Code *)
 3. Open `vscode`.
 You can type `vscode` in the terminal, or click the icon on your Desktop.
 Go to  File -> Open Folder and navigate to where you cloned the software repo.
 So if I cloned the repo to `/home/my_username/Downloads/Software`, I would select `/home/my_username/Downloads/Software`.
-4. VSCode will prompt you to install recommended extensions.
+4. VS Code will prompt you to install recommended extensions.
 Click `Install` — this installs necessary plugins to work on the codebase.
 (Bazel, C++, Python, etc.)
 5. Navigate to File -> Preferences -> Settings -> Workspace -> Extensions -> Bazel and select the `Bazel: Enable Code Lens` option.

 ### Editing with Vim or NeoVim